-Lately there have been some discussions in our team on whether or not code reviews are needed and even practical and why you should want them in your development team.
-This may sound like obvious knowledge, but unfortunately it appears that some developers have an aversion against code reviews, whether it being their code being reviewed or it being them reviewing someone else's code.
-In this article, we'll look into some of the reasons that makes developers feel this way and also we look into some of the benefits of having code reviews.
-As we go through all this, we will also give some attention at how to prevent bad experiences with code reviews.
+Lately, there have been some discussions in our team on whether or not code reviews are needed and even practical and why you should want them in your development team.
+This may sound like obvious knowledge, but unfortunately it appears that some developers have an aversion to code reviews, whether it is their code being reviewed or them reviewing someone else's code.
+In this article, we'll look into some of the reasons that make developers feel this way and also we look into some of the benefits of having code reviews.
+As we go through all this, we will also pay some attention to how to prevent bad experiences with code reviews.

 If that's the case, something is obviously wrong.
 If this feeling is based on previous experience, then they have experienced a bad code review by some reviewer who clearly missed the point.

 Others may not want to be at that end of the table where they have to tell a coworker they did a bad job.
 Again, if you feel like this, you missed the point.

 It is NEVER the goal to find something to be able to accuse the developer of bad work.

 A third reason why a developer may not want code reviews is that they think it will be boring to do a review.
 If that's you, you guessed it, you've missed the point as well.